 We hope that ACF Winter can be held in person.
-However, we acknowledge that many schools are uncertain about the possibility of allowing large events due to the ongoing COVID-19 pandemic.
+However, we acknowledge that some schools remain uncertain about the possibility of allowing large events due to the COVID-19 pandemic.
 Thus, it is possible that some mirrors of ACF Winter will be held online, and we will work to create the most authentic and engaging quizbowl experience possible under these circumstances.
 We will continue to post updates as we learn more.

-The field for each site can be found here.
+The fields for each site are available here.

 |Team entry fee or discount|

 |Base fee per team||$150|

 |New to quizbowl discount||−$100|

 |Shorthanded discount (1–2 players)||−$75|

 |Buzzers||−$10 per functional buzzer system|

 |Staffers||−$15 per staffer with functional laptop.
 Staffers must register with ACF in advance.|